mat-docs/RTA.Site/docs/services/rta-influxdatasvc/README.md

 | 2690 | HTTP       | Expose to ATLAS via Gateway Service |
 | 2691 | HTTPS      | Expose to ATLAS via Gateway Service |

-There is no GRPC interface, and you cannot write data using this service.
+There is no gRPC interface, and you cannot write data using this service.

 ## Monitoring